Rorschach Archives and Collection

-Initiated in 1957 by the Bernese psychiatrist Walter Morgenthaler (1882-1965) and later revived by the psychologist John E. Exner (1928-2006), the institution, administered by the University Library Bern (UB), fulfills an important function in the international Rorschach research.
-It is sponsored by the University Library Bern, the International Society of the Rorschach (ISR) and Verlag Hans Huber Hogrefe AG.
+Initiated in 1957 by the Bernese psychiatrist Walter Morgenthaler (1882-1965) and later revived by the psychologist John E. Exner (1928-2006), the institution, administered by the IMG, fulfills an important function in the international Rorschach research.
+It is sponsored by the IMG, the International Society of the Rorschach (ISR) and Verlag Hans Huber Hogrefe AG.

 The Rorschach Archives and Collection can be used for academic purposes by anyone interested.
 Advance notice is required for research access to the archival material.

 This material is freely accessible, apart from a few exceptions which are kept back from the public for reasons of data protection and preservation.
 There may be charges for and/or conditions of use.
 Reproductions are only permissible after consultation with the University Library Bern.

 Apart from a small number of exceptions, all books may be borrowed.
 Articles from periodicals or journals are only available as photocopies.

 The archival material is divided into what are referred to as funds, taking the origin into account, and described in English.
 They can be looked into in the HAN Archivbestände Rorschach Archives.